ArcaneNibble/cnoidal/format_notes.md

 `numfacbytes` is a 32-bit value that presumably should contain the total amount of memory needed to store all names _after_ compressed prefixes are all decompressed.
 However, GTKWave ignores this value. `lxt2_write.c` will consistently overcount this value (in a different way from `lxt_write.c`).

-`longestname` is a 32-bit value that must be at least as long as the longest facility name plus 1. <span style="color:red">If this value is too small, GTKWave will overflow a heap-allocated buffer with data from the file.
-TODO CHECK THIS</span>
+`longestname` is a 32-bit value that must be at least as long as the longest facility name. <span style="color:red">If this value is too small, GTKWave will overflow a heap-allocated buffer with data from the file.</span>

 `zfacnamesize` is a 32-bit value containing the size of the gzip compressed facility names.